-Project Name CIP ID Total Carryforward Budget CIP Total Total Alternative Fuel Vehicles Incentives TA050 247,480 393,288 640,768 Taxi Stand Expansion & Renovation TA051 101,489 48,962 150,451 Ramp Taxi Incentive TA056 - 250,000 250,000 SFMTA Mobility Management TA058 - 1,585,470 1,585,470 Total 348,969 2,277,720 2,626,689 transportation choices.
-To manage demand across San Taxi Capital Project Scopes Francisco's family of transportation services, the SFMTA is proposing a broad mobility management strategy TA050: Alternative Fuel Vehicles Incentives with several new approaches as well as the expansion of existing services and programs to better meet the Provides incentives to taxi companies and medallion growing and diverse transportation needs of the senior holders to replace older gas vehicles with alternative and disabled community.
-Among the projects that will be fuel vehicles to help lower the greenhouse gas emissions implemented include an information and referral center, in San Francisco.
-The current taxi fleet consists of gas, comprehensive travel training program, expanding hybrid, compressed natural gas (CNG) and bio-diesel Paratransit Plus, developing a Peer Escort program for vehicles.
-This project will help ensure that San Francisco our Group Van riders, and technology sharing with continues to lead the nation as the greenest taxi city in community-based organizations.
-The proposed activities America. will increase the availability of transportation services, utilize technology to facilitate access information and TA051: Taxi Stand Expansion & Renovation services, and improve coordination of local transportation Relocate, renovate, and/or upgrade existing Taxi Stands resources.
+Project Name CIP ID Total Carryforward Budget CIP Total Total Alternative Fuel Vehicles Incentives TA050 247,480 393,288 640,768 Taxi Stand Expansion & Renovation TA051 101,489 48,962 150,451 Ramp Taxi Incentive TA056 - 250,000 250,000 SFMTA Mobility Management TA058 - 1,585,470 1,585,470 Total 348,969 2,277,720 2,626,689

+Taxi Capital Project Scopes

+TA050: Alternative Fuel Vehicles Incentives

+Provides incentives to taxi companies and medallion holders to replace older gas vehicles with alternative fuel vehicles to help lower the greenhouse gas emissions in San Francisco.
+The current taxi fleet consists of gas, hybrid, compressed natural gas (CNG) and bio-diesel vehicles.
+This project will help ensure that San Francisco continues to lead the nation as the greenest taxi city in America.

+TA051: Taxi Stand Expansion & Renovation

-and construct new Taxi Stands at strategic locations throughout San Francisco.
+Relocate, renovate, and/or upgrade existing Taxi Stands and construct new Taxi Stands at strategic locations throughout San Francisco.
 The project would create a public-facing online map of taxi stands, including temporary stands for special events.
 The project includes outreach to the business communities of various neighborhoods where new stands may be located and education for taxicab drivers on the best practices for using taxi stands to ensure their efficacy for the public and the driver.